 years.
 Heavily inspired by traditional Scandinavian knitwear patterns, Vithard loves the way that simple geometric shapes accentuated by different colours or different knitting techniques evoke incredible beauty and tell so many stories.
 As an experienced teacher, Vithard approaches his students with respect, patience and enthusiasm.
 He is currently working on his first two books; the first of which

 Owner of Ozark Wool mill

 I am a life long "crafty person" but began focusing on fiber when I crocheted clothes for my first Barbie doll; then learned to knit a couple of years later.
 As a little girl I never imagined that my hobby would one day become a career, but it has!
 I love all things yarn related but especially my teaching opportunities.
-While teaching knitting and crochet in Asheville for the last 9 years, I've been lucky to be able to travel around the country to take classes from some very talented teachers, such as Laura Bryant, Margaret Fisher, Arenda Holladay, and Laura Nelkin.
+While teaching knitting and crochet in Asheville for the last 10 years, I've been lucky to be able to travel around the country to take classes from some very talented teachers, such as Laura Bryant, Margaret Fisher, Arenda Holladay, and Laura Nelkin.
 Member of TNNA and TKGA.
 If you are reading this I hope it means I'll see you in one of my SAFF classes.